I tried to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

 Videos are also easy to share on social media.
-Make it short, between 1 – 3 minutes.
+Again, make it short, between 1 – 3 minutes.

-Your aim is to become the big guys in your industry.
+Your aim is to become the big guy in your industry.
 So you have to write content that will put you in that place.

 That’s not so good for building trust and authority.

 So, target a few short-tail keywords in your plan.
-They might not get to the top of SERP, but they can get traffic through social shares and internal linking.
+They might not reach the top of SERP (Search Engine Result Page), but they can get traffic through social shares and internal linking.